 To thrive in today’s uncertain world we all need to be committed to learning, unlearning and relearning.
-To prepare for success, it’s important to develop a sense of self-direction, metacognitive awareness and a positive attitude towards lifelong learning.
+To prepare for success, it’s important to develop a sense of self-direction.
+A person needs metacognitive awareness and a positive attitude towards lifelong learning.
 Certain characteristics of the apprenticeship model facilitate the development of these attributes.

 Metacognitive awareness is being aware of how you think and learn.
-It enables learners to be more mindful of what and how they are learning, and how the same knowledge or approach may be applied in other situations.
+It enables learners to be more mindful of what and how they are learning.
+They can see how the same knowledge or approach may be applied in other situations.
 Self-direction is facilitated by recognising an end goal that can provide both motivation and a sense of responsibility to propel oneself towards it.
 Giving learners a level of autonomy and responsibility over their progress helps to develop these faculties.

-As the aim of an apprenticeship is to facilitate movement into a permanent job role, motivation is intrinsically built into the model.
-Earning while you learn is another motivator, giving apprentices the satisfaction that comes from being rewarded from working hard, and seeing their learning being rewarded by progressing into a higher-paid position at the end of their apprenticeship.
+As the aim of an apprenticeship is to help people build their competency in an occupational role, motivation is intrinsically built into the model.
+Earning while you learn is another motivator, as is giving apprentices the satisfaction that comes from being rewarded from working hard.
+Apprentices can also see their learning being rewarded by typically progressing into a higher-paid position at the end of their apprenticeship.
 And having to manage learning alongside working gives apprentices a degree of autonomy and responsibility for their own success.

 Apprenticeships are expansive and develop the whole person, not just job-specific skills.
-Apprentices are taken on a journey from being a novice to becoming an expert, as well as gaining a sense of curiosity, discovery and self-improvement – all of which engender a positive disposition towards lifelong learning.
+Apprentices are taken on a journey from being a novice to becoming an expert.
+They gain a sense of curiosity, discovery and self-improvement.
+All these things engender a positive disposition towards lifelong learning.

 Adult apprenticeships: not just for young people